Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Desember 2025 12.30.23 UTC
+- WIB: Rabu, 3 Desember 2025 13.44.39 UTC
-- WITA: Rabu, 3 Desember 2025 13.30.23 UTC
+- WITA: Rabu, 3 Desember 2025 14.44.39 UTC
-- WIT: Rabu, 3 Desember 2025 14.30.23 UTC
+- WIT: Rabu, 3 Desember 2025 15.44.39 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: attitude
+Kategori: motivational